woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 I'm York.
 ( My English name is York. )

+Firstly, I appreciate you very much 【 for 】 giving me the interview 【 opportunity 】.

 I graduated from South-Central Minzu 【 University 】 with a 【 Bachelor's degree 】 in 【 Communication Engineering 】 in 2013 in WuHan Province.

 After graduation, I have done many different 【 types 】 of jobs, such as: 【 technical support 】, 【 operation 】, UI design, and front-end engineer.